codepath/android_guides/DBFlow-Guide.md

 Previous versions require table names to be upper camel case (i.e. MyTableName) as described in [this issue](https://github.com/Raizlabs/DBFlow/issues/972).
 If you do not use the convention, you may triggering these issues.
 Some Android Studio installations trigger this issue as well so the simple workaround is to upgrade versions.

-There is also a known issue with DBFlow v4.0 generating the wrong foreign key name as reported in [this issue](https://github.com/Raizlabs/DBFlow/issues/1036).
-If you need to define a foreign key relation between two objects (i.e. User and Tweet where Tweet has a foreign key reference to User), you may need to implement a getter method on User (i.e. getUser()):
+If you use private fields with foreign keys, there is also a known issue with DBFlow v4.0 generating the wrong foreign key name as reported in [this issue](https://github.com/Raizlabs/DBFlow/issues/1036).
+If you need to define a relation between two objects (i.e. User and Tweet where Tweet has a foreign key reference to User), you may need to implement a getter method on User (i.e. getUser()):

 ```java
 // **Note:** Your class must extend from BaseModel